One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 INDOOR APPLICATIONS:

-One of the best features of the Chinese Fan palm is that it makes a great indoor specimen as well!
+One of the best features of the Chinese Fan palm is that it makes a great indoor specimen!

 For indoor situations, keep the palm in a bright area away from direct sunlight.